 Texas has a rich German heritage, and numerous Oktoberfest events across the Lone Star State celebrate that culture.
-If you're in Texas in the fall and you enjoy German food, drink, and music, check out one of these fun-filled fests for an offbeat vacation experience.
-If you're of German heritage, bring along your lederhosen and Bavarian suspenders and join your Texas brethren for a good time.
+Those visiting Texas in the fall who enjoy German food, drink, and music may want to check out one of these fun-filled fests for an offbeat vacation experience.
+If you're of German heritage, bring along your lederhosen (leather shorts with suspenders) and join your Texas brethren for a good time.
 It's easy to get into the spirit as you and your friends hold up big beer steins and share a hearty prost (cheers).

-Held at San Antonio's Beethoven Halle und Garten, Oktoberfest is a traditional German celebration with a full complement of food, music, drink, dance, and entertainment.
+Oktoberfest is a traditional German celebration with a full complement of food, music, drink, dance, and entertainment.
 Founded in 1867, Beethoven Halle is one of the oldest German singing societies in Texas.
-Its main goal is to preserve German song, music, and language—so expect a lot of singing at Oktoberfest, which usually welcomes visitors the first two Fridays and Saturdays in October.
+Its main goal is to preserve the songs, music, and language of Germany—so expect a lot of singing at Oktoberfest, which usually welcomes visitors the first two Fridays and Saturdays in October.

 This event has been canceled for 2020.
-A celebration of all things German in Austin means beer tastings, all the sausage you can eat, live music, the polka, and bowling.
-Admission includes Texas German Bier tastings and unlimited German-style sausage from some of Central Texas' best meat purveyors, including Miller's LeRoy and Lewis, Southside Market, and more.
-It happens on September 29, 2018, at Scholz Garten & Saengerrunde Halle in the Capitol area.
+A celebration of all things German, the all-ages Austin Oktoberfest means beer tastings, all the sausage you can eat (plus some vegetarian options), live music, the polka, and bowling.
+Admission includes Texas German Bier tastings and unlimited German-style sausage from some of Central Texas' best meat purveyors, including Miller's Smokehouse, Southside Market & Barbeque, and more.
+It happens at Scholz Garten and Saengerrunde Halle in the Capitol area.

 This event has been canceled for 2020.
-Although it's held in September (to coincide with the opening of the Munich Oktoberfest), the Addison Oktoberfest is one of the biggest and best Oktoberfests in the nation.
-Addison's celebration is an authentic recreation of the Munich Oktoberfest, where you can drink Paulaner beer; eat strudel, sausages, and other German treats; and listen to German music.
+Although it's held in September to coincide with the opening of the Munich Oktoberfest, the Addison Oktoberfest is one of the biggest and best Oktoberfests in the nation.
+Addison's celebration is an authentic recreation of the Munich event.
+Attendees can drink Paulaner beer, eat strudel, sausages, and other German treats, and listen to German music.
 Addison is about a 20-minute drive north of Dallas.
-In 2018, it will be held from September 20-23.

 As of late August, information was not available on whether this event was taking place in 2020.
 One of the newest—and most unique—Oktoberfests in Texas is Corpus Christi's Surftoberfest.
-Blending German and Gulf Coast influences, the event features 50 draft beers from all of Corpus Christi's local breweries, as well as live polka music, a beer stein-holding contest, and a best-dressed Weiner dog competition.
+Blending German and Gulf Coast influences, the event features 50 draft beers from all of Corpus Christi's local breweries, as well as live polka music, a beer stein-holding contest, and a best-dressed Wiener dog competition.